PotentEngineer/potentengineer.github.io/_posts/2024-10-21-automating-wireshark-in-windows.md

 ## The script
 This automation was not difficult to setup.
 The [programmatic capabilities](https://www.wireshark.org/docs/wsug_html_chunked/ChCustCommandLine.html) of Wireshark made it fairly easy.
 The biggest challenge was cleanly ending the Wireshark processes and restarting, then ensuring only one instance was running at a time so that a capture was taken at all times.

-Again, special thanks to my co-workers Darren Chinnon and Raul Colunga for the help on the one.
+Again, special thanks to my co-workers Darren Chinnon and Raul Colunga for the help on this one.

 #### Script anatomy
 1. Check for Wireshark.exe in default path